skuzniak-ca/eatingcontest/README.md

 # Eatingcontest

-A browser extension that dynamically replaces words on web pages with user-configurable substitutions.
+Eatingcontest is a browser extension (Firefox and Chrome) that dynamically replaces words on web pages with user-configurable substitutions.
 Started as a prank in a previous job where we replaced the word "election" with "eating contest".

 ## How It Works